rriemann/blog/_posts/2015-05-03-model-eu-impressions.md

 ## The Schedule of an MEP

-{% include figure image_path="/assets/img/meu-strasbourg-parlament-session.jpeg" alt="Parliament Session in the faction room of the European People’s Party in the European Parliament in Strasbourg. <div class='pull-right'>Copyright by <a href='https://www.facebook.com/meustrasbourg/photos/a.960959337256664.1073741838.235910456428226/961960990489832/'>MEU Strasbourg on Facebook</a></div>" caption="Parliament Session in the faction room of the European People’s Party in the European Parliament in Strasbourg. <div class='pull-right'>Copyright by <a href='https://www.facebook.com/meustrasbourg/photos/a.960959337256664.1073741838.235910456428226/961960990489832/'>MEU Strasbourg on Facebook</a></div>" %}{:.pull-right}
+![Parliament Session in the faction room of the European People’s Party in the European Parliament in Strasbourg.][meu-parlament-img]

+*Parliament Session in the faction room of the European People’s Party in the European Parliament in Strasbourg.
+Copyright by [MEU Strasbourg on Facebook](https://www.facebook.com/meustrasbourg/photos/a.960959337256664.1073741838.235910456428226/961960990489832/).*

+[meu-parlament-img]: {{'/assets/img/meu-strasbourg-parlament-session.jpeg' | absolute_url }}

 It’s Sunday and it's already two weeks that I’ve been in Strasbourg.
 The simulation of the EU parliament has been great.
 I thought initially that I would blog every